 So, whether it’s your mum or a neighbour sit down with them and ask all the questions that you think will be important to build a website.
 I would discourage you from skipping this step and interviewing yourself.
 There are certain things you can learn only when you’re surprised.
 Therefore, an interaction with somebody else is the best way to do it.
 And the good news is that from the very start you can build your first website for free.
 There is minimal financial risk involved in investing in developing your web design skills, especially at the beginning.

 The Importance of a Questionnaire

 Check out our basic web design questionnaire that I used at the early stage before Colorpeak was an agency.
 It does not matter whether you’re a WordPress web designer or developer.
 If you’re building a website, then you need one.
 Below, I also included some additional links with other questions that may turn out handy for your project specifically.
 Be cautious though as too many questions will bore your client.
 Be accurate but don’t go overboard with three pages of questions.
 As part of a large marketing agency, there will come a time for fancy shmancy questions about the company’s vision or whether their solutions are better than their competitors.
 Now you need to know if they have a domain, what colours do they like (or hate), what is the website for and do they have content or do you need to create it.

-Remember to use the questionnaire as a guide for your conversation; don’t just send it to them point blank.
+Remember to use your website creation questionnaire as a guide for your conversation; don’t just send it to them point blank.
 A discussion is a key to land a client.
 You will not get them through cold calling or emails.
 Therefore, you should practice this skill as often as you have an opportunity to do so.

 Handy links for building your own Questionnaire